 The Medieval Women’s Writing (MWW) research group aims to centre women’s writing as an interdisciplinary field, creating a space for researchers to explore and discuss the female voices of the past through a variety of approaches.
-Each term we host a reading group and research seminar series and are planning to hold a one-day conference in June 2024.
+Each term we host a research seminar series and a Chat with an Expert.
+We are also planning to hold a one-day workshop in June 2025.

-2. Research Seminar Series: This seminar series is designed to be a more formal research space to give Oxford students and ECRs the opportunity to present their research.
+- Research Seminar Series: This seminar series (three sessions per term) is designed to be a more formal research space to give students and ECRs the opportunity to present their research, covering a wide range of topics from the Global Middle Ages.
+The sessions are held in-person as well as online.

 Stay up to date with future events by joining our mailing list or following us on X @MedievalWomenOx.